Chealion/hugo-mcjones/content/docs/Recipes for Switch.md

 If you replace the cone with a V60 03 (bigger cone), you can do a larger amount.

-## Current Go To
+## Current Daily Driver
-Steals a bit from Tetsu’s 4:6 and different temperature methods.
+Uses a Mugen instead of a V60, steals a bit from Tetsu’s 4:6 and his super hybrid method.

 30g coffee
 400g water